stammy/focal-point/README.md

 __Requirements:__

  - All browsers must be able to at least view the image _(ie: images do not crop and change focal points for IE8 and below, but the image still resizes according to available width.
-In my book that's still good to go.)_
+In my book that's still good to go.
+If a different method doesn't allow the image to load at all in IE8 then that's a no go.)_
  - Only one img request per image
  - Set image breakpoints depending on available CSS width
  - Re-crop and re-size images depending on available CSS width